Lender

 • A lender is a financial institution that lends money to a corporate or an individual borrower with the expectation that the money will be repaid at a later date.

-• Lenders require borrowers to pay interest on the amount borrowed, usually charged at a specific percentage of the total amount of loan.
+• Lenders require borrowers to pay interest on the amount borrowed, usually charged at a specific percentage of the total amount of the loan.

 • A lender can be a person, group, or business that specializes in providing loans to individuals and corporations.